faizanbashir/faizanbashir.github.io/_posts/2020-01-19-adding-limited-access-iam-user-to-eks-cluster.md

   apiGroup: rbac.authorization.k8s.io
 {% endhighlight %}

-Save the above snippet of code in a file and then `apply` the role to your Kubernetes cluster:
+Save the above snippet of code in a file and then `apply` the Role Binding to your Kubernetes cluster:

 {% highlight shell %}
 $ kubectl apply -f role-binding.yaml